SAP-samples/cloud-cap-multitenancy/README.md

 There are many disparate pieces of information found throughout the SAP documentation as well as the CAP centric documentation, but it is difficult to bring them together as a cohesive whole.
 This sample code project provides a good starting point for those wanting to build a best-practice multitenant enterprise application on SAP Cloud Platform.

 This project is implemented completely in the Node.JS programming language.
 A java programing language multitenant sample code project can be found at [https://github.com/SAP-samples/cloud-cap-samples-java](https://github.com/SAP-samples/cloud-cap-samples-java).
 See the [Demonstrated Features](https://github.com/SAP-samples/cloud-cap-samples-java#demonstrated-features) section of the README.

+## Branches

+There are several branches in this repo.
+This(fix-things) branch contains a working example of joining per subscriptions to a common container.
+It remains for linking and historical purpose.
+Continued development will occur on the master branch.

 ## Requirements

  - An [SAP Cloud Platform account](https://account.hana.ondemand.com/) or [SAP Cloud Platform Trial account](https://account.hanatrial.ondemand.com/cockpit)